 - Experience the challenges and opportunities facing organisations around the world

 - Extend your global awareness and enhance your international perspective as a manager

 Microsoft | Renault | Link Institut | Lufthansa | Deutsche Bank | Bosch | PANATecs | Porsche | Bloomberg

 Petrobras | Santos Brazil | China-Britain Business Council | Standard Chartered Bank | Lenovo

 Past MBA study tours

-In 2017, students were given the opportunity to visit the ZHAW School of Management and Law in Winterthur, Switzerland, taking in a series of company visits and talks over the week.
+In 2017, students were given the opportunity to visit the ZHAW School of Management and Law in Winterthur, Switzerland, taking part in a series of company visits and talks over the week.
 Days usually consisted of an academic lecture in the morning and a company visit in the afternoon.

 Lectures were delivered by ZHAW academics including Dr Florian Keller, a veteran of Swiss telecommunications company Swisscom and the British Foreign Office, and guest lecturers including Elmar Mock, co-creator of the world-famous Swatch watch.
 MBA student Jing Ma shared her experience: "The teaching was of a high level and the information they delivered was quite up-to-date, which supplemented our MBA module content, such as the digital marketing section which was to be briefed and guided in our Global Marketing module".

 Company visits on the trip were based around a factory or headquarters tour, followed by an engaging question and answer session with the host.
 Students visited the headquarters of: Microsoft Switzerland; confectionery manufacturer Sprüngli; robotics and automation firm ABB; market research company Link Institut; and Renault Switzerland.